mikelawrence/RPi-HAT-RGBW-LED-Controller/code-light/README.md

 The colorwheel.py file is a set of classes that provide a convenient method of converting an angle with the range [0:360] to a color that is either a blend between multiple colors or a bounce effect of fading out one color before switching to another.
 Multiple colorwheel classes are defined as effects.
 For instance there is the PrimaryBlendWheel which blends between the primary colors.
 Or the RainbowBounceWheel which fades between colors of the Rainbow.

 ## Raspberry Pi Setup
 This setup makes two key assumptions.
 First you are using Raspbian.
 Second, Python 3 is the target programming environment.
-Install or update Python3 and necessary libraries by performing the following...
+Install or update Python 3 and necessary libraries by performing the following...
 ```
 sudo apt-get update
 sudo apt-get -y install python3-dev python3-pip git paho-mqtt python3-w1thermsensor